numpy/numpy/doc/source/user/numpy-for-matlab-users.rst

 .. list-table::

-   * - In MATLAB®, you can create multidimensional arrays.
+   * - In MATLAB®, the basic type is a multidimensional array.
 By default, MATLAB® creates two dimensional arrays of double precision floating point numbers.
+       Operations on the 2D instances of these arrays are designed to act like matrix operations in linear algebra.
 Most expressions take such arrays and return arrays.
-       Operations on the 2-D instances of these arrays are designed to act like matrix operations in linear algebra.

-     - In NumPy the basic type is a multidimensional ``array``.
+     - In NumPy, the basic type is a multidimensional ``array``.
+By default, NumPy creates 0-D or 1-D arrays for inputs of numbers or lists, respectively.
 Operations on these arrays in all dimensionalities including 2D are element-wise operations.
 One needs to use specific functions for linear algebra (though for matrix multiplication, one can use the ``@`` operator in python 3.5 and above).

    * - MATLAB uses 1 (one) based indexing.
 The initial element of a sequence is found using a(1).